mhbakus/ContactManager/README.md

 # Contact Manager

-this project illustrate the using of OOP in python by creating a class for an contact object
+this project illustrate the using of OOP in python by creating an contact object